marco-sorich/FinSea/README.md

 # Seasonality Chart Analysis

-Notebook for analysing seasonality of one single symbol.
+Script for analysing seasonality of one single symbol.